Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Nerve damage

 The Dupuytren’s tissue is always wrapped around the small nerves and blood vessels in the finger.
 There is a risk of nerve damage (5-10%) while the diseased tissues are removed, despite using magnification loops during the procedure.
-Nerve damaged can lead to some permanent or temporary loss of feeling at the tip of the finger.
+Nerve damage can lead to some permanent or temporary loss of feeling at the tip of the finger.

 Scar pain and Cold sensitivity